-The course for Middlers calls for two periods per $\mathsf{week}$ throughout the year.
-Each student is required to preach two sermons before the assembled class with critique by the class and the instructor
+The course for Middlers calls for two periods per week throughout the year.
+Each student is required to preach two sermons before the assembled class with critique by the class and the instructor.

-Sermon practice is continued through the Senior year, $t{WO}$ periods per week.
-Each student is required to write and deliver two sermons, with critique by the class and the instructor.
+Sermon practice is continued through the Senior year, two periods per week.
+Each student is required to preach two sermons, with critique by the class and the instructor.
 An Old Testament text is assigned in the first quarter and a text from the Epistles in the second quarter.
 In the third quarter a sermon on a Gospel text is submitted in manuscript form as a final assignment.
 The class periods in the third quarter are used for a Homiletics clinic to discuss practical problems involved in preaching.